MerstanBro/Rectangles-packing-Algorithm/README.md

 - The structure is inherently scalable.
 New rectangles can be added by simply adjusting the `right` and `below` properties of existing rectangles.
 - This allows for dynamic and flexible handling of rectangles, maintaining an optimized layout as the number of rectangles increases.

+p.s the website looks like shit on mobile use a desktop